1. Education

 What Are Diminished and Augmented Triads?

-Diminished Chord - Uses the symbol "o" or "dim" and is formed by playing the first note (root) + flatted third (b3) + flatted fifth (b5) of a major scale.
-When you add another minor third (b3) to a diminished chord it becomes a tetrad or a four-note chord.
+When you add another minor third to a diminished chord, it becomes a tetrad or a four-note chord.
 The symbol used for this is "o7."
-Two commonly used types of tetrad are the dominant 7th (7) and the major 7th (maj7) chords.
+Two commonly used types of tetrads are the dominant 7th (7) and the major 7th (maj7) chords.

 Here are the diminished chords in different keys: